dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 systems.
-When the cases along this diffeomorphic boundary have some novel epistemic configuration of information (with nuanced relation to existing legal norms), this results in some issue as-yet-undecided by current case law -- as well as an article in your favorite
+When the cases along this diffeomorphic boundary have some novel epistemic configuration of information (with nuanced relation to existing legal norms), this results in some issue as-yet-undecided by current case law -- as well as an article in your favorite (...)

-- the scope of consensus in legal norms (how widely through society the same epistemic structures are distributed)

-  - a major difference between the more ephemerally structured social norms and legal norms is the degree of social consensus on the epistemic structures (and how objective/subjective the associated information is...)

 - In H-ILJ, it is primarily the lack of a definitive supreme authority (along with a confluence of other complex factors) that results in